This is the perfect tactic for destroying your channel:

 If people tend to start watching your video and then bounce off immediately, the algorithm is going to take it as a signal that your video is doo doo.

-And what do you think it’s going to happen when all of your subs bounce off each of your videos in the first 5 seconds—which is what’s going to happen if all your subs are fake—?
+And what do you think is going to happen when all of your subs bounce off each of your videos in the first 5 seconds—which is what’s going to happen if all your subs are fake—?

 Yeah, your channel is going to get buried 6 feet under the rest that are creating good content.